-Then Google update came into play and showed everyone who’s the boss.
+Then Google Update came into play and showed everyone who’s the boss.
 No more low-quality content, spam in the comments or link farms.
 “Don’t build backlinks, earn them,” said Google and penalized those who violated the rules.
 Webmasters bought into this “Content is King” agenda and focused on creating valuable content.
-They’d spend days or even weeks crafting that super helpful article, put it online and wait for the backlinks to come.
+They’d spend days or even weeks crafting that really helpful article, put it online and wait for the backlinks to come.
 Well, they never did.

 Many of the strategies mentioned below follow a similar pattern to build links.
-First, identify a backlink opportunity.
+First, identify a backlink building opportunity.
 Follow this up by identifying the right person (usually the website manager or marketing manager) at the website you are interested in.
 Finally, reach out to them with a personalized message that conveys your value proposition.

 #1 The staircase guest blogging strategy

-Then, with enough examples of your previous guest posts you can gradually increase the quality of the platforms you are pitching to.
+Then, with enough examples of your previous guest posts, you can gradually increase the quality of the platforms you are pitching to.
 This is how Chanty got to publish on top tier platforms like HubSpot, Entrepreneur, Search Engine Journal, Marketo and many more.

 #2 The Help-A-Reporter-Out (HARO) strategy

 It was our second attempt with HARO that turned into a great success.
 All you have to do is visit helpareporter.com and sign up for their emails.
 This is a platform where journalists and writers are looking for insights from industry experts.
 You’ll be getting emails that look like this every day:

 HARO email example